 Backup singers: What he's really saying is he likes to get-Hood: PAID!

-- In the Norwegian and Swedish dubs, when Donkey is being courted by the dragon: "That's sexual harassment!"
+- When Donkey is being courted by the dragon, in both the Norwegian and Swedish dub he says: "That's sexual harassment!"

-- Another addition in the Norwegian dub is Donkey exclaiming the equivalent to "Damn".
+- Another addition in the Norwegian dub is Donkey saying "Herregud", which, while the direct meaning is "Oh my God", is more of a cuss word in Norwegian, along the lines of "Damn".
 In a similar vein, the Swedish dub uses the equivalent of "shit", however, it's a more lighthearted word.

 - In the climax, when Donkey asks: "You want to have her?
 Please her?"
 To Shrek in regards to Fiona, it's a little risky, but fine since it can be interpreted in numerous ways.
 In the Norwegian/Swedish dub however (Or in the Swedish dub at least), in the place of "please her" he says "take her".
 In Swedish/Norwegian, it has no other meaning than "have sex with her" in that context.